 Today, you can’t go into a makeup store without seeing a contour palette or watch a makeup tutorial that doesn’t mention highlighter.
+Numerous before and after makeup looks are also created by extensively employing this technique.

 Nowadays, one can’t say the name “Kardashian” without also thinking “contour.”
 Reality star Kim Kardashian took over social media and won over makeup aficionados with her sculpted looks, and is credited with popularizing the modern, everyday contour look (though she did not invent it).